An end to violence against children

-Has played a leading role in the Liberian Children’s Parliament, and pushed for national legislation on children’s rights
+Played a leading role in the Liberian Children's Parliament, pushing for national legislation on children's rights

-Abraham M. Keita, mostly known as Keita, was born during Liberia’s brutal civil war.
-Keita’s father, a driver for a human relief organization, was killed in an ambush when Keita was only five years old.
+Abraham M. Keita, or Keita for short, was born during Liberia’s brutal civil war.
+His father, a driver for a humanitarian organization, was killed in an ambush when Keita was only five years old.

-Keita grew up in stark poverty with his mother and siblings in West Point, the largest slum of Liberia’s capital, Monrovia.
-Despite the civil war ending in 2003, it left deep scars in society and its consequences continue to be felt.
+Keita grew up in extreme poverty with his mother and siblings in West Point, the largest slum of Liberia’s capital, Monrovia.
+Although the civil war ended in 2003, it left deep scars in society and its impact continues to be felt today.

 The Children’s Rights Act